ixjlyons/pelican-ghp/content/pages/home.md

 I am a PhD student in the Mechanical and Aerospace Engineering department at UC Davis.
-I work in the [Robotics, Autonomous Systems, and Controls Laboratory (RASCAL)](https://research.engineering.ucdavis.edu/rascal/), where I run my own research studies on prosthesis control and assist in other human machine interface studies via Android application development and data analysis.
+I work in the [Robotics, Autonomous Systems, and Controls Laboratory (RASCAL)](https://research.engineering.ucdavis.edu/rascal/), where I develop ways for humans to control machines.

 * [curriculum vitae](https://www.sharelatex.com/github/repos/ixjlyons/cv/builds/latest/output.pdf)